Mobina02/Mobina02/README.md

 - 👋 Hi, I’m @Mobina02
 - 👀 I’m interested in SKATE🛼❤️
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Computer Engineering💻
-- 💞️ I’m looking to collaborate on Computer Engineering💻
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me Python 👾
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...